HOW TO SERVE LEGAL PAPERS IN VIETNAM

 Second, petitions in foreign languages must be accompanied by Vietnamese translations that have been validated or notarized.

-Requests for Vietnam Process Service should be made in duplicate and submitted to Vietnam’s Central Authority for the Hague Service Convention with two sets of the Vietnam Process Service papers to be served and translations.
+Requests for Vietnam service of process should be made in duplicate and submitted to Vietnam’s Central Authority for the Hague Service Convention with two sets of the Vietnam Process Service papers to be served and translations.
 It is recommended that the individual signing the document in the United States be either an attorney or a clerk of the court.
 Applicant’s name, address, and signature/stamp should contain the titles “attorney at law” or “court clerk.”
 If the individual served is not a US citizen, the Vietnam Process Service papers must be translated into Vietnamese before they may be served.
 A signature is required upon receipt of the mail by the person to whom it is sent.

 When Vietnam Process Service papers are submitted through registered mail with an acknowledgment of receipt, Vietnam enables service via postal channels in line with Article 10(a) of the Hague Service Convention.
 Personal Vietnam Process Service is provided by a court clerk in the majority of Vietnamese courts.
 Such mail-in requests cannot be tracked by the Vietnamese Central Authority, either for status or authenticity.